ojoye/alx-zero_day/0x03-git/README.md

 Began graded assignment today
-It is a wonderful experience
+It is a wonderful experience and I am loving it